 It’s hard to believe that once upon a time, women were actually celebrated for—gasp!—their natural god-given bodies.
 That’s right—thin hasn’t always been in, not has the desire to constantly strive for it.
-In fact, the female standard of sex appeal and beauty has gone through many drastic changes over the last several hundred years, showing us that what’s universally considered beautiful and sexy is ever-changing, and probably will be very different in 100 years than it is right now
+In fact, the female standard of sex appeal and beauty has gone through many drastic changes over the last several hundred years, showing us that what’s universally considered beautiful and sexy is ever-changing—as are fashion trends through the years—and probably will be very different in 100 years than it is right now

 To prove how our definition of sexy has shifted, we’ve compiled a timeline of the major trends over the past 600 years, starting with the Renaissance up until the last decade.
 As we track everything from body types to hair and makeup, you may be surprised to see how the definition of sexy has changed so drastically over the years.